Kelly Park At Rock Springs

 Pavillion Rentals

-One way to guarantee you get in is the rent a pavilion.
+One way to guarantee you get in is to rent a pavilion.
 You can make a reservation for a pavilion for an event or a get-together.

 To make a pavilion reservation, call the park directly at 407-254-1902 or email [email protected].
 You will need to include your name, the date requested for your pavilion reservation, phone number, and the number of people expected to attend your event.